GilbertMena/li3_rest/README.md

 	/post/{:post_id:[0-9a-f]{24}|[0-9]+}/comment/v1/{:id:[0-9a-f]{24}|[0-9]+}/edit  {"controller":"comment","action":"edit_1"}

 The thing to remember is that you're versioning the action in the controller (which controls the interface of the call) so the first parameter (post_id) does not need versioning.
 This is there for readability ease and nothing more since the passing of linked data can be accomplished in the data passed into the call.

+### Scoping

+If you want to create routes using a scope.
+You can add the following to `app/config/routes.php`:

+	Router::resource('Post/Comment',array('scope'=>'Articles'))

+Will generate a route that lookes like this:

+	/articles/post/{:post_id:[0-9a-f]{24}|[0-9]+}/comment/{:id:[0-9a-f]{24}|[0-9]+}/edit  {"controller":"comment","action":"edit"}

+The scope is passed into the action as a parameter.
+You can use this to further define the template you want to use or anything else you want.
+It helps with readability much like the linked models feature.
+This is lazy loaded so the computational expense of the regex is not in play when the scope option is not added.
+Also, the value of scope is always converted to lower case.

+### Limiting Created Routes

+There will be cases where you don't want all the routes created.
+You can either exclude certain routes or when easier, create only certain routes.

+If you want to only generate the add and show routes, you can add the following to `app/config/routes.php`:

+	Router::resource('Post/Comment',array('only'=>array('add','show')))

+If you want to exclude the add and show routes, you can add the following to `app/config/routes.php`:

+	Router::resource('Post/Comment',array('except'=>array('add','show')))

 ## Contributing
 Feel free to fork the plugin and send in pull requests.
 If you find any bugs or need a feature that is not implemented, open a ticket.